hybridgroup/gobot-i2c/README.md

 # gobot-i2c

-Gobot (http://gobot.io/) is a library for robotics and physical computing using Go
+Gobot (http://gobot.io/) is a framework and set of libraries for robotics, physical computing, and the Internet of Things written in the Go programming language (http://golang.org/).

 This library provides drivers for i2c devices (https://en.wikipedia.org/wiki/I%C2%B2C).
 You would not normally use this library directly, instead it is used by Gobot adaptors that have i2c support.